Friends and Family

 Honest communication in relationships is an extension of assertive communication and, arguably, is at the core of all trusting relationships.
 You need to be practised at knowing what you are feeling and what you need, in order to communicate it clearly and effectively.
 It is also important to remember that when we struggle with depression and anxiety, we can become more sensitive to people and situations around us.
 It may be we feel that people are not interested in us, or are actively rejecting us, whereas how we feel about ourselves might be influencing how we experience the actions of others.

-I-statements are especially useful in tense situations, because they can’t be disputed or debated, whereas you-statements often feel like accusations.
-State clearly what you would like from the other person: “I want you to tell me when you are too busy, or are feeling overwhelmed with listening to me.
-I will feel more able to call on you when I need to if I know you will set clear limits.”
+‘I’ statements are especially useful in tense situations, because they can’t be disputed or debated, whereas ‘you’ statements can often feel like accusations.
+State clearly what you would like from the other person:

 People who care about you may also find it very difficult to understand what you are feeling and why – especially when it is difficult for you to understand it yourself.
 A few simple, yet very effective, relationship skills can make all the difference in protecting your friendships and relationships from some of the damage caused by depression.